QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

         (else
           (cons (car l) ((rember-f test?) a (cdr l))))))))

-(define test?
- (lambda (equal? eqan? eqlist? eqpair?)))
+; the test? can be eq? equal? eqan? eqlist? eqpair?
+; depending on which type of member you plan to remove.
+;e.g. remove number: ((rember-f eq?)
+2 '(1 2 3 4 5)) -> '(1 3 4 5)
 {{< /highlight >}}

-The test? is an equivalent of a in the first example, i.e. a function working as an argument input in function rember-f.
-It returns a member-removing function as result.
-We want to do this, because we find that in rember functions, whether we want to remove atom or list or pair or list, the only different part is the equality checking.
-It's natural that we want to isolate the variant part and write an invariant part.
+Notice that this is not a well defined function yet, since we have not specify the mapping relations.
+But it can lead us think that `test?` is an equivalent of `a` in the first example, i.e. a function `(test?)` works as an argument input in function `(rember-f)`, which together returns a member-removing function as result.
+This came because we can find that in `(rember)` function family, whether we want to remove atom or number or pair or list, the only different part is the equality checking.

-The compound function = invariant functions (contains an abstract place holder) + variant function.
-This allows us to extend more functions efficiently.
+It's therefore natural that we want to deconstruct a compound function as invariant functions + variant function, which allows us to extend more functions efficiently.
-There are lots of commonly used building blocks in developing algorithms and with currying, we get to write much less repetitive code.
+Because there are lots of commonly used building blocks in developing algorithms and with currying, we get to write much less repetitive code.

 For example, when defining `(insertL)` and `(insertR)`, we notice that the only difference is the order we `cons` the _new_ and _old_ argument, which can be